adolphium/adolphium-annotations/README.md

 e.g.  `@NoForbiddenCharSequences(field = {"a","bc","123"})`.
 The annotation can also be used with objects.
 If so, the fields with the type String of the objects are validated.

+### @NullOrNotBlank
+Validates a String parameter or field.
+A String is valid, if it is null or not blank.
 ## todo
 - cleanup project
 - write a more readable README.md; add more annotations